Last Updated on November 28, 2023

-Ever since I purchased Justina Blakeney’s latest book The New Bohemians, I’ve been hooked.
-Flipping through its pages nightly before bed, dreaming up ways to fit the bohemian decor vibe into my mid-century modern clean lines.
+Ever since I purchased Justina Blakeney’s latest interior design book The New Bohemians, I’ve been hooked.
+Flipping through its pages nightly before bed, dreaming up ways to fit the bohemian home decor vibe into my mid-century modern clean lines.
 And if you read my post about rattan a few weeks back, you’ll see how I’ve introduced bohemian decor to certain spaces.
 Not everywhere.
 A touch here.
 A touch there.
 A little splash of sheepskin.
-Couple of rattan chairs.
+A couple of rattan chairs.
 A kantha quilt.
 It really works together quite nicely.
 Softens the masculine MCM edges.

 So how do you incorporate bohemian decor into your own place?
 Real quick, Style Lesson 101: Add plants.
-When you think you have enough plants, add 4 more.
-Layer in copious amounts of textiles with bold prints.
+If you can’t keep a real plant alive, try a faux olive tree.
+When you think you have enough plants, add four more.
+Layer in copious amounts of textiles with bold prints – curtains are a great way to accomplish this.
 Rinse and repeat.
-Now add in a pouf and piece of rattan.
+Now add in a pouf and a piece of rattan.
 You’ve got the hang of it.